hyundai-robotics/doc-hi6-sdk/3-practice-argosx/3-setup-ui/4-menu.md

 ```

-Let’s inject a picture icon this time.
+Let's inject a picture icon this time.
 Using the two websites below, we obtained a png icon with a transparent 104 x 104-pixel background.